NCEAS/vegbank2/vegbank2-plans.md

 - Project lead at NCEAS (Jones)
 - NVC liasion / vegetation science consultant (Lee?)

-## Development Phases
+## Objective 1: VegBank Software Improvements

-This proposal structures work in five phases each of which builds upon the previous.
-Some work, such as the Phase II user interface work, can start and be accomplished in parallel with previous phases.
+This proposal structures work in five task phases, each of which builds upon the previous.
+Some work, such as the Task 2 user interface work, can start and be accomplished in parallel with previous task phases.

-- VegBank Storage Service and API
+- Task 1.1: VegBank Storage Service and API
-- VegBank Web UI: Core Features
+- Task 1.2: VegBank Web UI: Core Features
-- VegBank R client
+- Task 1.3: VegBank R client
-- VegBank Web UI: Ancillary Features
+- Task 1.4: VegBank Web UI: Ancillary Features
-- VegBank: New features
+- Task 1.5: VegBank: New features
+- Task 1.6: Maintenance and operations

-### Phase I: Design planning and Storage Service and API
+### Task 1.1: Design planning and Storage Service and API

 This phase creates an upgraded postgres database using the current VegBank data model, and deploys it on an updated operating system, and with a newly designed REST API that provides a service access layer to both download and upload all data within the system.
 To the extent possible, this storage service will implement an API that is compatible with the [DataONE REST API](https://purl.dataone.org/architecture/apis/MN_APIs.html), to enable VegBank to become a member of the larger DataONE federation of data repositories.
 At the end of Phase I, the core VegBank data store will be a standalone service that can be directly accessed by both the Phase II web application and other client tools, such as commmand line browsers such as `curl` and scripting languages such as `R` and `python`.
 This system should be smaller and more maintainable than any web application that relies on it, and will be designed for maintainability.